The Metatron Project: A Vision for Security

 What are the project’s main components?

-The project includes a 1115 km smart defensive wall, a secure underground tunnel for Palestinian logistical use, an internationally administered zone in Jerusalem, and advanced surveillance and response technologies.
+The project includes a 1115 km smart defensive wall along the 1967 boundary line, a secure underground tunnel for Palestinian logistical use, an international governance zone in Jerusalem, and advanced surveillance and response technologies.

 What technology is being used?